Updated 1st July 2018

 Our Referees appointments secretary is Mr Terry Atkins who has been doing the job for over 20 years and who has over 100 officials to keep happy.
-Terry is still refereeing despite being in his retirement years but can boast action as a EUROPEAN CUP quarter final linesman at Ajax in Amsterdam on his CV.
+Terry has finally stopped refereeing now being in his retirement years but can boast action as a EUROPEAN CUP quarter final linesman at Ajax in Amsterdam on his CV.
 Terry along with the recently deceased Tony Ellis, often accompanied top Premiership referee Mr Ron Crabb to matches, and Ron’s face was the opening shot on BBC Match of the Day for many years in the 1980’s.
 On a personal note Ron Crabb and myself travelled to Wembley for the 1962 Tottenham v Burnley cup final, and I still have my ticket as a memento.

 Former Tottenham and England player Steve Perryman, was the Leagues guest of honour at the 2010 Presentation night and former England Under 21 manager Mr Stuart Pearce has also been a guest of honour in recent years.

 The League still offers well organised grass roots football and it will be interesting to see how its history develops now we are in our second century.